JaraAnd/random-password-creator/README.md

 Load the project into the enviroment and run the index.html file.

 # Contributing to the project
-To contribute create a pull request and comment what issue is being worked on.
+To contribute, create a pull request and comment what issue is being worked on.
 Contributions will be reviewed.

+# Coding Standards

+The code is Written in .js, .html and .css.
+Follow the same organized code structure already in place.
+For new changes please add comments to make changes easier to find.
+Make sure the code is readable and is easy to maintain.

+You can follow code standards here [Web standards](https://www.w3.org/wiki/The_web_standards_model_-_HTML_CSS_and_JavaScript)